cyberark/conjur-spring-boot-sdk/README.md

 ----

-#### Option 2 : Using Conjur native annotations(Custom Annotation).
+#### Option 2: Conjur native annotations (custom annotation)
 The `@ConjurValue` and `@ConjurValues` annotations are intended for new Spring Boot applications.
-Injecting `@ConjurValue` into your Spring Boot code allows you to retrieve a single secret from the Conjur Vault. `@ConjurValues` allows you to retrieve multiple secrets from the Conjur Vault.
+Injecting `@ConjurValue` into your Spring Boot code allows you to retrieve a single secret from the CyberArk Vault. `@ConjurValues` allows you to retrieve multiple secrets from the CyberArk Vault.

 ----
     @Configuration